Table of Contents

 Effects of Water Therapy & What is Hydrotherapy used to treat?

-Water therapy, a form of physical therapy is used as a cleansing agent to reduce infections due to contamination.
-Hydropathy is also widely used for burn treatment.
+Naturopath recommend use of Water therapy, a form of physical therapy as a cleansing agent to reduce infections due to contamination.
+Hydrotherapy is also effective for burn treatment.
 The doctors aid the healing process of a burn injury using warm running water.
-The main objective of Jal chikitsa therapy is to enhance blood circulation, improve digestion and blood flow, induce healing using alternating applications of hot and cold water to specific areas of the body.
+The main objective of Jal chikitsa therapy is to enhance blood circulation, improve digestion and blood flow.
+Further, also induce healing using alternating applications of hot and cold water to specific areas of the body.

 - Bathing properly with clean cold water is an excellent form of Hydrotherapy as it opens up all pores of the skin, infuses lightness and smartness to the body, activates all systems and muscles of the body as well as enhances the blood circulation

-- It is the most adaptable medium for producing the thermal and mechanical effects that can be implemented to a confined zone or the entire body surface to induce healing.
+- It is the most adaptable medium for producing the thermal and mechanical effects that are easy to implement to a confined zone or the entire body surface to induce healing.

-- It capably absorbs as well as gives out heat with great aptness and hence, can be used for extracting heat from the body or transferring heat to it.
-The objective is not to take away or reduce the bodily heat, but to enhance the stamina to produce more heat than what is lost for which cold water is mainly used.
+- It capably absorbs as well as gives out heat with great aptness.
+Hence, use for extracting heat from the body or transferring heat to it.
+The objective is not to take away or reduce the bodily heat, but to enhance the stamina to produce more heat.
+Rather than using cold water.

 - Drinking water benefits considerably in the removal of uric acid, urea, salts, excessive sugar, and countless blood and food chemicals that are waste products.

-- It’s used internally in the form of Enema being a universal solvent.
+- Use internally in the form of Enema being a universal solvent.

 - Jal chikitsa treatment is also used on patients suffering with Multiple Sclerosis and musculoskeletal disorders like arthritis, ankylosing spondylitis, or spinal cord injuries.

-- It is also practiced on patients suffering from burns, spasticity, stroke or paralysis under supervision of doctors.
+- Hydrotherapy Treatment is also effective for patients suffering from burns, spasticity, stroke or paralysis under supervision of doctors.